* World stocks crawl higher, still nursing heavy losses

 LONDON, Oct 16 (Reuters) - World stocks nudged higher on Tuesday, as focus turned to earnings season and a rebound in Italian assets helped battered equities find firmer ground for now.

-European shares rallied 0.8 percent, pulling away from Monday’s 22-month lows.
-That followed gains in some Asian markets, led by Japan’s blue-chip Nikkei index, which closed 1.25 percent higher after a decline of nearly 2 percent the previous day.
+In Europe, shares rallied 0.4 percent and pulled back from Monday’s 22-month lows.
+That followed gains in some Asian markets, led by Japan’s blue-chip Nikkei index, which was up over 1 percent after a decline of nearly 2 percent the previous day.